schitresh/system-design/website_designs/1_introduction.md

 - System design interviews are by nature vague or abstract
   - System design is open-ended and there is limited time in the interview
   - Ask questions about the exact scope of the problem and parts to focus on
-  - Clarify functional requirements and ambiguties early in the interview
+  - Clarify functional requirements and ambiguities early in the interview
 - Functional Requirements
   - Basic functionalities that the end user specifically demands
   - Need to be necessarily incorporated into the system as part of the contract